yutclubza/YutClubZa/Helium-Wiki.md

 **_Please note: Helium has never been, nor ever will be, compatible with any device running anything less than Android 4.0_**

+**_Please note: Helium has never been, nor ever will be, compatible with Chromebooks**

 **_Also note: Helium is NOT compatible with other backup utilities, nor will ever be._**

 **_Helium will NOT backup photos or videos_**